Home » Are Rats Good Swimmers?

 Rats can swim in oceans for up to half a mile.

-Moreover, most rats found around the shores of oceans have developed adaptive mechanisms to help them tolerate salty water.
+Moreover, most rats around the oceans’ shores have developed adaptive mechanisms to help them tolerate salty water.
 This means the chances of dying from salt poisoning are low.

 Rats have been known to wade through water for up to 3 days without drowning.